Consistency-Aware Parameter-Preserving Knowledge Editing Framework for Multi-Hop Question Answering: Method

 \subsection{Knowledge Graph Construction}

-The construction of KG establishes the knowledge boundary consistency foundation by explicitly separating factual knowledge from edited knowledge.
-Prior Approach~\cite{lu2025kedkg} constructs a single KG of edited knowledge, which creates knowledge boundary inconsistency: factual queries may fall back to LLM responses prone to hallucination or mistakenly retrieve edited knowledge from unrelated cases as facts.
-CAPE-KG adopts a multi-layer architecture, consisting of a base layer and corresponding overlay layers.
+The construction of KG establishes the knowledge boundary consistency foundation by explicitly separating facts from edited knowledge.
+Knowledge boundary inconsistency arises from knowledge contamination, as factual queries mistakenly retrieve edited knowledge from unrelated cases as factual information.
+CAPE-KG adopts a multi-layer architecture, which includes a base layer and corresponding overlay layers.

-\textbf{Base Layer.} The base KG $B$ is constructed solely from factual triples $\mathcal{F}$, derived from the knowledge base.
+\textbf{Base Layer.} The base KG $\mathcal{B}$ is constructed solely from factual triples $\mathcal{F}$, dynamically derived for each batch of edit cases.
 By excluding all edited content, this layer establishes a consistent foundation for factual reasoning.

 \textbf{Overlay Layers.} For each editing case $c$, we construct an overlay $O_c = \{(s,r,o \to o^*)\}$ containing only the edits associated with that case.
 Overlays are case-specific edit containers built on demand using a copy-on-write mechanism.